banool/aptos-canvas/backend/README.md

 - `move-types`: The `src/` in this dir is generated based on the GraphQL schema representation of the ABI of the Move module.
 See below for how to regenerate it.
 - `service`: Top level service that ties it all together.
 It can run the 3 desired combinations of services.
 We do this all in one place for convenience since coupling all the deps isn't a big deal.

+## Configuration
+The `service` crate uses [Figment](https://github.com/SergioBenitez/Figment) to parse configuration.
+This means you can set config values in a file as well as env vars and they will be parsed hierarchically and merged into one final config.
+For more information about how this works see the `Config::from_str` function in [`service/src/config.rs`](service/src/config.rs).

 ## Local Development
 Spin up a local development environment (node API + txn stream service):
 ```